hughperkins/cpu-tutorial/README.md

     - note: I'm not affiliated, I just found it was quite useful for me
     - make sure you complete the `game of life` problem, since you are going to be building tons of finite state machines, and this problem is good practice
 - to learn verilog, hdlbits isn't enough: this just provides short-term validation, practice, and dopamine-stimulation that you are in fact learning
-    - one resource that is quite useful for learning is https://www.doulos.com/knowhow/verilog/ (note: I'm not affiliated, I just found it worked well for mw)
+    - one resource that is quite useful for learning is https://www.doulos.com/knowhow/verilog/ (note: I'm not affiliated, I just found it worked well for me)
     - you can google around the web for other resources as you go
 - you'll need to install some simulators and synthesizers.
 I use:
      - [iverilog](http://iverilog.icarus.com/)